libguestfs/libnbd/README.md

 * OCaml and ocamlfind are both needed to generate the OCaml bindings.
 * Python >= 3.3 to build the Python 3 bindings and NBD shell (nbdsh).
 * FUSE 3 to build the nbdfuse program.
+* Linux >= 6.0 and ublksrv library to build nbdublk program.
 * go and cgo, for compiling the golang bindings and tests.
 * bash-completion >= 1.99 for tab completion.